tapdata/tapdata-docs/docs/faq/data-pipeline.md

 ### Task reset failed?

-You need to check the health status of the corresponding Agent on the Tapdata Cloud's Agent page.
+You need to check the health status of the corresponding Agent on the TapData Cloud's Agent page.

 ### What logs can be checked besides the task logs when a task shows an error?